 Living in Texas does not automatically mean you can file for divorce in the state.
 You need to meet certain residency requirements before you can qualify.
 If you do not, your entire divorce might be put on hold, which can make the entire process more expensive and lengthy.
 This article will offer an overview of Texas residency requirements.
-However, if you live in Texas and have questions about how your residency status might impact an upcoming divorce, you should speak with a qualified Fort Worth, TX divorce lawyer to find out more.
+However, if you live in Texas and have questions about how your residency status might impact an upcoming divorce, you should speak with a qualified Dallas, TX divorce lawyer to find out more.

 What Is the Texas Residency Time Requirement?